 So let’s head into the kitchen together, because getting comfortable with cooking is a core part of leading a healthy life.
 I first learned about the healing power of food from my grandmother whose love for creating meals is something I was happy to inherit.
 If you’re intimidated or a kitchen newbie, don’t fret—we all start somewhere and Test Kitchen Tuesday is here to help.

-To kick things off, we’ve got a frickin’ delicious Pumpkin Pie Freezer Fudge recipe that will make the perfect Thanksgiving dessert.
+To celebrate fall and all things pumpkin, we’ve got a frickin’ delicious Pumpkin Pie Freezer Fudge recipe that will make the perfect Thanksgiving dessert.
 Bonus: it also makes the perfect hostess gift—it’s a tasty token of gratitude to bring to parties and gatherings.
 Plus, it lasts in the freezer for 3-4 weeks in a tightly sealed container, and you can make it ahead of time.
 Now, without further ado, let’s make some delicious fudge together!

 Pumpkin Pie Freezer Fudge